junxit/us-congress-bills-111/metadata.md

 - 2010-07-15 — Placed on the House Calendar, Calendar No. 217.
 - 2010-07-15 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-542.
 - 2010-07-15 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-542.
+- 2010-07-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-07-27 — Considered as unfinished business. (consideration: CR H6113-6114)
+- 2010-07-27 — Considered under suspension of the rules. (consideration: CR H6078-6081)
+- 2010-07-27 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1366.
+- 2010-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-27 — Mr. Costello moved to suspend the rules and agree to the resolution, as amended.
+- 2010-07-27 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0, 2 Present (Roll no. 472). (text: CR H6078)
+- 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0, 2 Present (Roll no. 472).(text: CR H6078)
+- 2010-07-27 — The title of the measure was amended.
+Agreed to without objection.